SkinnyRat/Visual-Positioning/README.md

 ### ImageNet and CIFAR10
 The CIFAR model contains 2x convolution+pooling+normalization layers and 2x fully-connected layers. <br />
-The ImageNet dataset contains 1.28 million training images in 1,000 categories. <br /> The ResNet-50/101/152 models are currently being considered for future benchmarks.
+The ImageNet dataset contains 1.28 million training images in 1,000 categories. <br /> The ResNet-50/101/152 models are currently being evaluated for future benchmarks.

 ### Workflow used here
 Training was performed using SGD with 64 images per batch over 1,000,000 iterations per GPU. <br />